 Mission and History

 Tennessee has executed 6 men since 2000 when the state resumed executions and has released three wrongfully convicted men in the same time frame.
 Paul House and Michael McCormick spent more than 20 years each on Tennessee’s death row fighting their wrongful convictions and were ultimately released; not because of the system, but despite it.
-In fact, 154 people nationwide have now been exonerated from death row since 1973.
+In fact, over 155 people nationwide have now been exonerated from death row since 1973.

 The death penalty is costly, unfairly applied, creates more victims, ensnares the innocent, and puts murder victims’ families through a painfully, protracted process with an average of 20 years between sentencing and execution in Tennessee.
 We at Tennesseans for Alternatives to the Death Penalty seek to honor life by abolishing Tennessee’s death penalty as we urge the state not to take a human life in our name.
 We work toward fulfilling our mission through education, grassroots organizing, and advocating a change in public policy.